kirumang/kirumang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-This is Kiru Park's personal blog about his research.

 I am a Ph.D student and Research Assistant at TU Wien, [ACIN](https://www.acin.tuwien.ac.at/en/), [Vison for Robotics Group](https://www.acin.tuwien.ac.at/en/vision-for-robotics/).
 I have started my research related to vision for robotics at TU wien since Oct.
 2016.

 My research interest is: